2dareis2do/vis/README.md

 vis();
 ```
 ## NPM
-This package is now available
+This package is now available on npm
 ```
 npm i visable
 ```